You need permission for all these types of use – and other uses as well – because they’re for professional purposes.

-Copibec offers media monitoring firms, their customers and any other businesses or organizations a licence for compiling and distributing press reviews.
+Copibec offers media monitoring firms, their customers and any other businesses, public, private or governmental organization a licence for compiling and distributing press reviews.
 A comprehensive licence gives you the convenience of not having to get permission each time.

 Paper format press reviews: The Copibec repertoire (or catalogue) includes most newspapers, magazines and periodicals published in Quebec, the rest of Canada and in about 30 other countries (United States, United Kingdom, France, etc.).

 Digital format press reviews: The Copibec repertoire includes the newspapers published by Postmedia Network (such as the National Post, Montreal Gazette, Ottawa Citizen and Toronto Sun) as well as many Canadian and foreign magazines.

 Please note that certain other Quebec publications are represented by other organizations for digital reproduction purposes.
 For La Presse, Le Devoir, Le Soleil, La Tribune, Le Quotidien and Les Affaires, contact CEDROM-SNi.
 For the Journal de Montréal and Journal de Québec, contact Média QMI.

 Press reviews can be on paper or in digital format.
 They can be uploaded to a password-protected network and made available to a predetermined number of persons.